 Science Daily.
-“The less older adults sleep, the faster their brains age, new study suggests”
+“The less older adults sleep, the faster their brains age, a new study suggests”

 Berkeley News.
-“New evidence that chronic stress predisposes brain to mental illness”
+“New evidence that chronic stress predisposes the brain to mental illness”

 Yale News.
-“Even in the healthy, stress causes brain to shrink, Yale study shows”
+“Even in the healthy, stress causes the brain to shrink, Yale study shows”

 Harvard Medical School.
 “Sugar and the Brain”

 CBS News.
 “Being Overweight or Obese May be Bad for the Brain”